Vasectomy in Orange County, CA

 How is This Procedure Performed?

-You should plan on the procedure taking 10-15 minutes on each side.
+You should plan on the procedure taking 10-15 minutes.
 After undressing below the waist, you will have the affected area sterilized and a sterile drape will be positioned.
-Then, your urologist will numb the area with a local anesthetic; the anesthetic is administered without a needle, so you should just feel a slight pinch or pluck, like picking a hair.
+Then, your urologist will numb the area with a local anesthetic; you should just feel a slight pinch and burn sensation.
 If you have any pain during the procedure, tell your urologist and he will give you more anesthetic.
-During the procedure, the ends of the vas deferens will be clipped, cauterized, and sealed to prevent regrowth.
-The hole made for the procedure is so small that you will not even require stitches, so you can go home after with minimal fuss.
+During the procedure, the ends of the vas deferens will be cut, cauterized, and sealed to prevent reconnection.
+The hole made for the procedure is so small that you may not even require stitches (or just a single stitch), so you can go home after with minimal fuss.

 How to Prepare For Your Vasectomy?

 Healthgrades listed out 7 tips to prepare for a vasectomy, do not take aspirin or ibuprofen products for the week leading up to your vasectomy.
-The day before or morning of, shower and shave the area where the scrotum and penis meet.
-Wear comfortable clothing to the appointment and arrive approximately 15 minutes early to fill out procedure forms.
+The day before or morning of, shower and shave the entire scrotum, and the area where the scrotum and penis meet.
+Wear comfortable clothing to the appointment and arrive approximately 15 minutes early.

 What is the Recovery After a Vasectomy?

 Immediately following your vasectomy at our office in Fullerton or Yorba Linda, there will be bruising and swelling, but those symptoms should subside after a few days.
-Apply ice packs every few hours to help control these symptoms.
-Wear tight-fitting underwear so that the scrotum is provided extra support.
+Apply ice packs every 20 minute on and off to help control these symptoms.
+Wear tight-fitting underwear for at least a week so that the scrotum is provided extra support.

 Most patients are able to return to their normal lives after one week.